silverbirder/myapp_all/features/greeting.feature.md

 ### Scenario Outline: Say foo

-- When the greeter says foo foo
+- When the greeter says foo
 - Then I should have heard "foo"